Gardens, (Green) Squares, and Parks in Paris

 Jardins des Archives Nationales

 A green space in a historic setting, the gardens of the National Archives went through many transformations, from a French garden to an orchard.
 This romantic park in Paris has something for everyone.
-Renovated in 2008, the garden now has a majestic French lawn, a small river, chestnut trees, and a variety of flowers like roses, tulips, and hackberries.
+Renovated in 2008, the garden now features a majestic French lawn, a small river, chestnut trees, and a variety of flowers such as roses, tulips, and hackberries.

-One of the best things is that this garden is still a secret for most locals and tourists and is less crowded status.
+One of the best things is that this garden is still a secret for most locals and tourists and is less crowded.
 It is perfect for an al fresco lunch and a quick afternoon siesta!

 Address: 87 Rue Vieille du Temple